 Systems like the fridge or hot water heater usually can get their high power usage from either propane or 120V electricity, but they both use 12V for the control circuits.
 This makes since as 12V is always available whereas 120V is not.

 There is a trend in the industry to switch from absorption fridges to electric only compressor models.
-Often called “residential” refrigerator and sold as an upgrade.
-These are fine if you usually camp where there is AC power available, but if you boondock it will draw a lot of power from your batteries and this should be taken into consideration.
+These come in 12V (Dan Foss) or 120V (Residential) models and sometimes sold as an upgrade.
+These are fine if you usually camp where there is hookup power available, but if you boondock it will draw a lot of power from your batteries and this should be taken into consideration.

 One of the biggest questions I get asked is “How long can I boondock?”
 As with most things, the answer is “It depends.”
 To get a good guestimate on this you need to look at how you camp and how much power you will be using.
 We are looking to get a rough guess on how many Amp Hours we are going to be using.
 An Amp hour is the number of Amp’s consumed in an hour.
 So if you run a light that draws 1A of power for 1 hour you consume 1AH of power from your batteries.
 Here are some rough numbers on power usage, it varies by device and should be confirmed, but this will get you started.